data-community-of-practice/AI-Graph-Obsidian/tools/Week 9/What is Fal AI.md

-## Working Example 3: Deploying a Custom AI Model as a Private Serverless Model
+## Working Example 3: Building a Real-Time AI Application
 Fal AI offers powerful real-time APIs that enable rapid image generation, allowing for interactive applications with near-instantaneous results.
 In this example, we'll use a pre-built demo application to showcase the capabilities of Fal AI's real-time image generation.

 Steps: